 Wood: There are a number of traditionally styled wooden gun cabinets, usually featuring doors with glass panels so you can see the contents.
-An unglazed portion below holds such items as ammunition, handguns, and holsters.
+An unglazed portion underneath holds such items as ammunition, handguns, and holsters.
 While these cabinets offer little protection against a determined thief, they do prevent opportunistic access and accidental discharge.

-Steel: The next step up includes simple steel cabinets, much like you see in offices and factories for general storage.
+Steel: The next step up includes simple steel cabinets, much as you see in offices and factories for general storage.
 Access is by a simple lock, and the number of gun racks and shelves may be limited, but these cabinets are more resistant to attack than wooden models.

 More robust gun cabinets are made from thicker steel, with door gaps too narrow to fit a pry bar.
 Many four- and five-gun models are compact enough to be concealed inside a closet, which adds another level of security.